Firstborn (Judaism): Rabbinical interpretation

-According to the pidyon haben (redemption of the firstborn), if the father and mother are both Israelites, the firstborn is required to be redeemed from a Kohen.
-The firstborn of a mother is referred to in the Bible (Exodus 13:2) as one who "opens the womb" of his mother.
-Therefore, the firstborn of the father exclusively, although considered as a firstborn regarding his father's inheritance, is not considered as a firstborn regarding the requirement to be redeemed, as the mother's womb has already been opened by his half-sibling, the firstborn of his mother.
-Thus, the Shulchan Aruch rules that only a first born of the mother is required to be redeemed.
+Redemption

-There is a matter of dispute among the poskim (early rabbinic authorities) regarding whether a first-born son who is a Jewish convert (whose biological mother is not considered to be his mother) or from a caesarean section has the laws of a bechor.
+In Judaism, firstborn male sons undergo a "redemption" ceremony, called pidyon haben (redemption of the son), when they turn 30 days old.
+This ceremony is not performed for all firstborns: for example, if a woman's first child was a girl, or born by caesarean section, redemption is not performed for any of her sons.
+In the ceremony, a set of five silver coins is paid to a kohen to "redeem" the son.

 The firstborn's service to the Jewish people

 Originally, the firstborn of every Jewish family was intended to serve as a priest in the temple in Jerusalem as priests to the Jewish people but they lost this role after the sin of the golden calf when this privilege was transferred to the male descendants of Aaron.
 However, according to some, this role will be given back to the firstborn in a Third Temple when Messiah comes.
 Until this time, they say, a firstborn son still has certain other roles.
 Besides receiving double the father's inheritance and requiring a pidyon haben, a firstborn son is supposed to fast on the eve of Passover and in the absence of a Levite, a bechor washes the hands of the Kohen prior to blessing the Israelites (see: Priestly Blessing).